High School Summer Enviro Science Research Project

-It's Pacific Science Center's new Global Citizens, Local Science experience coming up August 4-8, 2014 at Mercer Slough Environmental Education Center in Bellevue.
+It's Pacific Science Center's Global Citizens, Local Science experience coming up July 27-31, 2015 at Mercer Slough Environmental Education Center in Bellevue.

 - Understand and communicate effects of climate change as they explore the science of our local environment.